 When you exercise and use external force to keep the joint in alignment, this is bound to cause some soreness.
-Using an EO blend will soothe the ligaments and muscles that are stretched in the process.
+Using an essential oil blend will soothe the ligaments and muscles that are stretched in the process.
 In other words, the pain relief that these volatile oils offers will keep you on track with your exercise and realignment regimen.

-- Rosemary: The stimulating and warming oil is effective against all types of muscle and joint pains.
+This stimulating and warming oil is effective against all types of muscle and joint pains.

-Apart from these, lavender, frankincense, lemon, geranium and lemon grass EOs also work on bunions when you want to tone down the inflammation, redness and the swelling.
+Apart from these, lavender, frankincense, lemon, geranium and lemon grass essential oils also work on bunions when you want to tone down the inflammation, redness and the swelling.
 Similarly, the warming and healing properties of black pepper, clove and ginger can be put to use against bunion related pain and loss of mobility.